Kathoey: Activism

 Thai activists have mobilized for over two decades to secure sexual diversity rights.
-Beauty pageant winner Yollada Suanyot, known as Nok, founded the Trans Female Association of Thailand on the basis of changing sex-designation on identification cards for post-operative transsexual women.
-Nok promoted the term phuying kham-phet instead of kathoey but was controversial because of its connotation with gender identity disease.
-The goal of the Thai Transgender Alliance is to delist gender dysphoria from international psychological diagnostic criteria and uses the term kathoey to advocate for transgender identity.
+Beauty pageant winner Yollada Suanyot, known as Nok, founded the Trans Female Association of Thailand on the basis of changing sex designation on identification cards for post-operative transgender women.
+Nok promoted the term phuying kham-phet instead of kathoey but was controversial because of its connotation with gender identity disorder.
+The goal of the Thai Transgender Alliance is to delist gender dysphoria from international psychological diagnostic criteria.
+The Alliance uses the term kathoey to advocate for transgender identity.
 A common protest sign during sexual rights marches is Kathoey mai chai rok-jit meaning "Kathoey are not mentally ill".

 Activism in Thailand is discouraged if it interferes with official policy.
 In January 2006, the Thai Network of People Living With HIV/AIDS had their offices raided after demonstrations against Thai-US foreign trade agreements.
 Under the Thai Constitution of 1997, the right to be free of discrimination based on health conditions helped to minimize the stigma against communities living with HIV/AIDS.
 In most cases, governments and their agencies fail to protect transgender people against these exclusions.
-There is a lack of HIV/AIDS services for specifically transgender people and feminizing hormones largely go without any medical monitoring.
+There is a lack of HIV/AIDS services for specifically transgender people, and feminizing hormones largely go without any medical monitoring.

 Trans prejudice has produced discriminatory behaviors that have led to the exclusion of transgender people from economic and social activity.
-World-wide, transgender people face discrimination amongst family members, religious settings, education, and the work-place.
-Accepted mainly in fashion-related jobs or show business, people who are transgender are discriminated against in the job market and have limited job opportunities.
+Worldwide, transgender people face discrimination amongst family members, in religious and educational settings, and the workplace.
+Accepted mainly in fashion-related jobs or show business, transgender people are discriminated against in the job market and have limited job opportunities.
 Kathoeys have also experienced ridicule from coworkers and tend to have lower salaries.
-Long-term unemployment reduces the chances of contributing to welfare for the family and lowers self-esteem, causing a higher likelihood of prostitution in specialized ladyboy bars.
+Long-term unemployment reduces the chances of contributing to welfare for the family and lowers self-esteem, causing a higher likelihood of prostitution in specialized bars.
 "Ladyboy" bars also can provide a sense of community and reinforces a female sense of identity for kathoeys.
 Harassment from the police is evident especially for kathoeys who work on the streets.
-Kathoeys may be rejected in official contexts being rejected entry or services.
+Kathoeys may be rejected in official contexts being denied entry or services.

 Based on a study by AIDS Care participants who identified as a girl or kathoey at an early age were more likely to be exposed to prejudice or violence from men in their families.
 Kathoeys are more subjected to sexual attacks from men than are other homosexuals.

 Anjaree is one of Thailand's gay feminist organizations, established in mid-1986 by women's right activists.
 The organization advocated wider public understanding of homosexuality based on the principles of human rights.
 The first public campaign opposing sexual irregularity was launched in 1996.